 Professor Long teaches and writes in the areas of Torts, Professional Responsibility, Employment Law, and Disability Law.
 His scholarship in this area has been published in numerous journals, including the Minnesota Law Review, Washington Law Review, Washington & Lee Law Review, and the Georgetown Journal of Legal Ethics.

 Professor Long received his law degree from the College of William & Mary in Williamsburg, Virginia, where he was Topics & Research Editor for the William & Mary Law Review.
-He received the W. Allen Separk Faculty Scholarship Award, the Carden Award for Outstanding Service to the Institution, and the Harold C. Warner Outstanding Teacher Award.
+He has received the law school’s W. Allen Separk Faculty Scholarship Award, the Carden Award for Outstanding Service to the Institution, and the Harold C. Warner Outstanding Teacher Award.

 Professional Responsibility in the Life of the Lawyer (West 2011) (with Carl A. Pierce and Judy M. Cornett).

 Reasonable Accommodation as Professional Responsibility, Reasonable Accommodation as Professionalism, 47 UC Davis Law Review (forthcoming 2013).

 The Forgotten Role of Consent in Defamation and Employment Reference Cases, 65 Florida Law Review (forthcoming 2013).